 When the pistol is fired, the same gas pressure that drives the bullet forward also acts through the cartridge case to push the slide to the rear.
 The action causes extraction and ejection of the fired cartridge case.
-If a cartridge fails to fire or if the shooter wishes to eject the chambered cartridge manually, follow the procedure "To Unload," p.
+If the shooter wishes to eject a chambered cartridge manually, follow the procedure "To Unload," p.
 16. When the slide is operated by hand, there can be a failure to extract the cartridge from the chamber, or a failure to eject the cartridge clear of the pistol.
 These failures usually are the result of the slide not being pulled rearward vigorously.
 From the foregoing, it is clear that the firearm user must:

 Always visually check the chamber and the breech-face after opening the slide to eject a chambered cartridge.
-If the slide is not vigorously retracted when being operated by hand, the extracted cartridge can be "ejected" into the magazine well of the frame or remain held to the breech-face by the extractor.
+If the slide is not vigorously retracted when being operated by hand, the extracted cartridge can be "ejected" into the magazinewell of the grip frame or remain held to the breech-face by the extractor.